Planning a trip? Here’s a handy step-by-step guide (or skip to the bottom for Travel Topics and Resources)

 If using a UT account, you will need the account #.
 Kim Cates can help if you’re not sure which to use.

 Using a Faculty Travel Grant?
-If so, you’ll need to complete an FTG Application as well (and assign to Kim).
+If so, the Graduate School requires that you complete an FTG Application IN ADDITION to the Travel Request Form (and assign to Kim).

 Flights: If a UT account will be used to pay for the trip, we highly recommend booking via UT’s Concur system or by calling one of UT's Travel Agencies so the charges can be direct-billed to UT.
 You’ll need your RTA and DOC ID #s from your confirmation email to do this.